mooseyscountrygarden.com » Garden Articles » Gardening Articles 2007« Late Roses | More Water Features Please »

 So it's probably very cheeky of me to publish this story with its photographs - I wasn't able to ask anyone for permission to show their gardens.
 Apologies if I've annoyed anyone, and I sincerely hope that Plockton doesn't mind me sharing.

-I traveled half way around the world to come here and see the most beautiful Cabbage trees in flower.
+I travelled half way around the world to come here and see the most beautiful Cabbage trees in flower.
 I found so much more.
 The village of Plockton gets five stars for scenery, comfort, food - and gardens!

 Knifophias enjoying the sea breeze...